hyperverge/aadhaar-offline-android-sdk/NO_HOME_SCREEN.md

 ```

   **3. Create a String object and assign the exact action value that was assigned to the activity previously in the ```AndroidManifest.xml``` file**

+  Do note that this string must be exactly the same as you defined in the AndroidManifest.xml file.
+If the string is different the redirection after the download finish will not happen and the users will be stuck on the browser screen

 ```
   final String INTENT_ACTION = "co.hyperverge.test.okyc.REDIRECTION";